AdobeDocs/commerce-learn.en/help/cloud/troubleshooting/config-values.md

 ## Video Content

-- Learn how to find configuration values in Adobe Commerce using the core_config_data table, XML files, and Magento CLI commands.
+- Learn how to find configuration values in Adobe Commerce using the core_config_data table, XML files, and CLI commands.
 - Understand how to edit and override configuration values through the admin panel, code repository, and environment-specific files.
 - Discover best practices for maintaining consistent configuration settings across different environments using tools like app:config:dump and Adobe Commerce Cloud's admin UI.